Swell19/Swell/docs/DEV-README.md

 2. In your WSL system's `.bashrc` file, typically located in you user folder `\\wsl.localhost\<distro-name>\home\<username>\`, add the following line to the end of the file:
    - `` export DISPLAY="`sed -n 's/nameserver //p' /etc/resolv.conf`:0" ``
    - **PLEASE NOTE: Any time you make changes to the main WSL files like `.bashrc` or `.profile` (especially if troubleshooting later), you will need to restart you entire WSL (Not just shutdown VSCode) in order for the changes to take effect.
 Save your work/changes, close VSCode, open a windows terminal and type in `wsl --shutdown`.
 You should then be able to boot up as you normally do with the new settings applied.**
-3. Install XServer, specifically VcsXsrv:
+3. Install XServer, specifically VcXsrv:
    - If you have chocolatey installed on Windows, you can run the following command from the Windows command line or from PowerShell `choco install vcxsrv`
      - See [here](https://community.chocolatey.org/packages/vcxsrv) for the link on more information about this package.
 Other repo management tools for Windows are perfectly fine as well (i.e `scoop.sh` or such).
      - See [this link](https://chocolatey.org/install) if you don't have a package manager for Windows to get started using Chocolatey.
-     - Once installed open VcsXsrv (should be listed and searchable as `XLaunch` in Windows) and it’ll guide you through three config screens.
+     - Once installed open VcXsrv (should be listed and searchable as `XLaunch` in Windows) and it’ll guide you through three config screens.
 Here’s what to pick on each one:
        - Choose Multiple Windows
          ![alt text](vcxsrv_display_settings.png)
        - Choose ‘Start no client’